-Any jewelry photo you see either on the web or print is retouched; full stop.
+Any jewelry photo you see either on the web or print entered a retouch phase; full stop.
 It is simply not possible to have a straight out of the camera photo and use it as is.
-Therefore, all of the photos are sent to post-processing software such as Adobe Lightroom and Photoshop.
+Therefore, all of the photos are subject to post-processing software such as Adobe Lightroom and Photoshop.

-One crucial point in post processing is how much should one retouch the photo.
-Too little will render the images dull or maybe no tin the right colors, too much and the item might look artificial or plastic look alike.
-There are graphics designs are are specialized in retouching jewelry, and they understand all aspects involved in regards to metal, diamonds, and gemstones colors.
+One crucial point in post-processing is how much one should retouch the photo.
+Too little will render the images dull, or maybe no in the right colors, too much, and the item might look artificial or plastic look alike.
+There are graphic designers specialized in retouching jewelry, and they understand all aspects involved in metal, diamonds, and gemstones colors.

-To have the best results when retouching a photo, its original format should be raw.
-I will not discuss raw files here and will just pinpoint that we shoot in raw, and we never use jpeg to retouch our photos.
-Simply put, raw photos allows us better manipulation of various channels for a fine retouch and effects.
+For the best results, when retouching a photo, use the original in raw format.
+I will not discuss raw files in detail, but we shoot in raw, and we never use jpeg to retouch our photos.
+Simply put, raw images allow us better manipulation of various channels for fine retouch and effects.

-The image to the left is a raw image SOOC (straight out of the camera).
-For the purpose of this presentation, it is not in its raw format but in JPG (the raw file is around 150mb).
+The image to the left is a raw image SOOC (straight out of the camera), and it is not in raw format but in JPG (the raw file is around 150Mb).
 It has no retouch whatsoever.
-For some people, it might look nice and they even might use it on their website.
+For some people, it might look nice, and they even might use it on their website.

 The image to the right is the retouched image.
-As you can see, there is a big difference and it looks nicer and cleaner.
-It was retouched according to our client’s specifications and it can be done in various other ways (more black reflections, more metal shine etc).
+As you can see, there is a big difference, and it looks nicer and cleaner.
+We retouched it according to our client’s specifications, and we could do it in various other ways (more black reflections, more metal shine, etc.).

-It is important to note that a bad photo cannot be retouched to become beautiful.
-We are not in the plastic surgery business here and especially when it comes to jewelry, the look should feel as natural as possible.
+It is important to note that nobody can retouch a lousy photo to make it beautiful and natural.
+We are not in the plastic surgery business here, and especially when it comes to jewelry, the look should feel as natural as possible.
 The imperfections of a poorly shot image can only become more apparent in the retouch phase.
-What the designer will try to do is to retouch as much as possible to hide the defects of the photo.
+The designer will try to retouch as much as possible to hide the defects of the photo.
 Therefore, a combination of a good shot and retouch can yield significant results.
-However, a not so bad photo can be improved to look ok by an experienced designer.
+However, and experienced designer can make a not so lousy image look acceptable.

 What could have been wrong in this photoshoot?
-I cannot know what exactly went wrong here but could be either the photo or the retouch or both that went terribly wrong.
-Remember that a good picture is the combination of good photography and retouch.
+I cannot know what went wrong here, but it could be either the photo or the retouch or both.
+Remember that a good picture is a combination of good photography and retouch.

-- The image is not all in focus: Designer will try to apply focus filters to enhance the look.
+- The image is not all in focus: The designer will try to apply focus filters to enhance the look.

-- Probably underexposed image: Designer will increase the exposure and here it looks too over exposed.
+- Probably underexposed image: The designer will increase the exposure, and here it looks too overexposed.

-- Bad lighting: Designer will try to add some reflections to make the metal look more natural.
+- Lousy lighting: The designer will try to add some reflections to make the metal look more natural.

-- Diamonds look bad: Designer added tint of blue to the diamonds.
+- Diamonds look bad: The designer added a tint of blue to the diamonds.
 The photo did not capture the sharpness of the reflections.
 There is dirt on the diamonds.

-The photo on the left is a good example of a photo gone bad and an experienced designer doing his best to enhance it.
-The final picture is not up to our standards but could be acceptable by some for web usage only.
+The left photo is an excellent example of an image gone wrong and an experienced designer doing his best to enhance it.
+The final picture is not up to our standards but could only be acceptable by some for web usage.